lsodiogo/COBOL-COURSE/PROJECT1/SOURCE/README.md

 | PROJECT 1 | SOURCE CODE |
 | ------ | ------ |

-Here you can find all the source doe regarding project 1.
+Here you can find all the source code regarding project 1.

 A few comments are written in Portuguese due to academic requirements.